tomatillodesign/custom-gutenberg-blocks/readme.txt

 == Changelog ==

+= 1.3 =
+* Added new People Flip cards (based on Interactive Cardset Flip cards)

 = 1.2 =
-* Added new People cards (based on Interactive Cardset) *
+* Added new People cards (based on Interactive Cardset)

 = 1.1.1 =
-* Fixed collapse card not working *
+* Fixed collapse card not working
-* Updated automatic updates to latest version *
+* Updated automatic updates to latest version

 = 1.1 =
-* Add new Bootstrap Modal Cards block *
+* Add new Bootstrap Modal Cards block

 = 1.0.2 =
 * Add new Roadmap section to plugin